Sreyeesh/UE_GitWorkshop/README.md

 - Consistent naming (e.g., maps use `L_` prefix: `L_Main`)
 - Cross-checked source/module/targets naming (`UEGitWorkshop`)
 - One‑shot build script to generate project files and build once
-- GitHub Actions workflow to publish a prebuilt Windows game zip
+- GitHub Actions workflow to package the Windows game via self‑hosted Windows runner and attach a zip to a release

 **Requirements**
 - Windows 10/11